Skip to main contentSkip to navigation

 Yes, in most cases.
 A quick format only erases the file system index, not the actual data.
 A full format writes zeros but only on Windows Vista and later.
 If you haven't written new data to the drive, recovery chances are excellent.

-Quick format only deletes the file table — your files are still on the drive and recovery is usually 100% successful.
-Full format (Windows Vista+) writes zeros to every sector, but if stopped early or on older Windows, data may still exist.
+On a conventional hard drive, quick format only deletes the file table; your files are still on the platters and recovery is usually straightforward.
+On an SSD, quick format triggers the TRIM command, which permanently wipes the unmapped blocks.
+Full format (Windows Vista+) writes zeros to every sector on an HDD, but if stopped early or on older Windows, data may still exist.

-Yes, this is one of our most common recovery scenarios.
+For hard drives, yes.
 Stop using the drive immediately.
 Do not install any software or save any files to it.
-The original data is likely still intact beneath the new file system.
+On a conventional HDD, the original data is likely still intact beneath the new file system.
+For SSDs, formatting triggers the TRIM command, which permanently wipes the underlying data blocks, making recovery unlikely.

-Software like Recuva, R-Studio, or PhotoRec can work if the drive is healthy and reads normally.
-However, if the drive has ANY mechanical issues (clicking, slow reads, bad sectors), software will make it worse.
+On a hard drive, software like Recuva, R-Studio, or PhotoRec can work if the drive is healthy and reads normally.
+On an SSD, these tools will not recover data after a format because the TRIM command has already wiped the underlying blocks.
+For HDDs with any mechanical issues (clicking, slow reads, bad sectors), software will make it worse.
 If in doubt, get professional imaging first.

 Accidentally Formatted?
 Get a Free Evaluation.